sowjanyatuluva/Restaurant-Billing-System/README.md

      Date
      Table number
      Number of items ordered
-     Details of each item (name, price, quantity).
+     Details of each item (name, price, quantity)

 5.After entering the details, it will generate the bill, print it to the console, and save it to billslip.txt and Record.txt.